milosgarunovic/tinyurl/README.md

 - [x] Create the most basic version covered in tests without any users
 - [x] Add feature that doesn't return 301 but instead 200 and where that link is leading to
 - [x] Add expiry of url
+- [x] Add Dokka for code documentation
 - [ ] Tests
+  - [ ] Maintain test coverage above 90%
 - [x] Added Kover as code coverage tool
 - [ ] Add authentication and authorization
   - [x] Add basic auth (partially done, still need to create a store for users, now it's hardcoded)
   - [ ] Add security tests